 9. Powdered Food and Drinks

 There are also several powdered foods you can start stockpiling, including eggs, meats, cheese, and peanut butter.
-Bouillon and powdered bone broth are always good to store since they’re used in making soups, sauces, and for flavor.
+Bouillon and powdered bone broth are always good to store since they’re used in making soups, sauces, and flavor.
 Bone broth is also an excellent source of nutrients for those sick days when you can’t seem to keep food in your stomach.

 Powdered foods and drinks will last 25+ years in storage when stored properly.